Skip to content

 Primary decarbonisation levers

-• Office energy efficiency and sustainable office selection
+• Office energy and green building portfolio

-• Business travel reduction (largest emissions source ~80%)
+• Business travel reduction (largest emissions source)

 • Sustainable Aviation Fuel (SAF) procurement

-• Fleet electrification of leased cars
+• Fleet electrification (leased vehicles)

 Dependent decarbonisation levers